ForgeRock/iot-edge/docs/things-endpoint.md

 ### JSON payload

-Optional array of scopes requested by the Thing.
+* scope - Optional.
+Array of scopes requested by the Thing.
 If no scopes are specified then the default scopes of the associated OAuth 2.0 client are returned.
-If the Thing has no associated OAuth 2.0 client, then the default OAuth 2.0 client as defined in the [IoT Service OAuth 2.0 Client Name](https://ea.forgerock.com/docs/am/reference/global-services-configuration.html#global-iot).
+If the Thing has no associated OAuth 2.0 client, then the default OAuth 2.0 client as defined in the [IoT Service OAuth 2.0 Client Name](https://ea.forgerock.com/docs/am/reference/global-services-configuration.html#global-iot) is used.

 ```
 {